GabDug/Efrei-L1-ProjectHangman/Report.md

-For this program we're defining the word to delete then we've created a for loop of the length of the array and we're doing an if to check in a lower version of the words and if it's same word we're deleting it
+For this program we're defining the word to delete then we've created a for loop of the length of the array and we're doing an if to check in a lower version of the words and if it's same word we're deleting it.